Robert

 sometimes only parched corn.

-discharged at Vicksburg, but were sent to Texas where
+at Vicksburg, but were sent to Texas where they were

-they were stationed at San Antonio and Mr. Spice was sent
+stationed at San Antonio and Mr. Spice was sent with an

-with an expedition against the Indians and remained in
+expedition against the Indians and remained in Texas

-Texas until the Spring of 1866 when he returned to
+until the Spring of 1866 when he returned to Wisconsin

-Olive Branch, La., he was on picket.
-The rebels decoyed a
+La., he was on picket.
+The rebels decoyed a squad into an

-squad into an ambush and Mr. Spice received a severe
+ambush and Mr. Spice received a severe fall.
+The locality

 On returning to Wisconsin he